 You can check your allergy to your pets, and your pet’s allergy towards you using the same method.

 The owner’s muscle is tested by the tester while the owner holds the allergen (animal dander) on her hand.

-The owner hold the allergen on her right hand while the practitioner pushes on the raised left hand.
+The owner holds the allergen in her right hand while the practitioner pushes on the raised left hand.
 If the muscle response test is weak, the owner is allergic to the pet.
-The owner can get treated by keeping the allergen on his/her hand while the doctor is administering the treatment.
+The owner can get treated by keeping the allergen in his/her hand while the practitioner is administering the treatment.